-This Is What Happens to Your Body When Experience Stress
+This Is What Happens to Your Body When You Experience Stress

-Get this: Back in the days when humans relied on instincts and bodily responses to stay out of harm's way, stress was actually useful.
-However, the body can't distinguish between real threats (being chased by a hungry wild beast) and false alarms (getting chastised for a slip-up at work).
-So, in today's world, many people suffer from chronic stress that does more harm than good.
-You probably already know what stress feels like, but if you're curious as to what's actually happening inside your body when you're under the gun, then keep reading to get the low-down.
+Back when humans relied on instincts and bodily responses to stay out of harm's way, stress was actually useful.
+But today, our bodies can't distinguish between real threats (being chased by a hungry wild beast) and false alarms (feeling overwhelmed by a deadline at work).
+That leaves many people suffering from chronic stress, which does more harm than good.
+And all that anxiety and tension can wreak havoc on you physically as well.
+If you're curious as to what's actually happening inside your body when you're feeling anxious and overwhelmed, keep reading to get the low-down from medical experts.

 You lose sleep.

 When you're feeling stressed, your body secretes excess amounts of the hormone cortisol.
 The problem?
 This has an effect on your sleep/wake cycle and makes it harder to fall asleep.
 Those higher hormone levels can also put you at risk of insomnia if your stress persists.

 When the body is under stress, it assumes that a life-threatening situation is underway.
 So, to prepare for a potential attack and provide the muscles with energy, it releases glucose into the bloodstream.
 However, those glucose reserves aren't actually needed for a mental threat.

 What's more, a rise in cortisol makes it harder for insulin to do its job and convert that glucose into energy.
 As a result, blood sugar levels rise, and as osteopathic physician Joe Mercola notes on his website, they can take up to six times longer than usual to return back to normal.
 This is especially problematic for people with diabetes who need to make sure that their insulin levels are stable.